tailhq/DynaML/README.md

 Documentation
 =============
-You can refer to the project [home page](http://mandar2812.github.io/bayeslearn/) or the [documentation](http://mandar2812.github.io/bayeslearn/target/site/scaladocs/index.html#package) for getting started with Bayes Learn.
+You can refer to the project [home page](http://mandar2812.github.io/bayeslearn/) or the [documentation](http://mandar2812.github.io/bayeslearn/target/site/scaladocs/index.html#package) for getting started with DynaML.
 Bear in mind that this is still at its infancy and there will be many more improvements/tweaks in the future.